749/UltraDefrag4Linux/src/lua5.1/Readme.txt

     or equal to 32, and a string describing the error.
     Read MSDN article on ShellExecute for details.

+In addition, os.getenv call has been reimplemented for higher reliability and for proper handling of Unicode values.

 The lua.build file is included to produce Lua modules for three processor architectures (i386, amd64 and ia64) during the automatic UltraDefrag build process.